 You can create your own romantic atmosphere and try new dishes in the comfort of your own home, sans $100,000 restaurant bill.
 Cooking dinner for your SO or even making dinner together (because the ladies shouldn’t be expected to do this and not the man, am I right) can create a romantic atmosphere for you to bond.
 And who knows?
 The cute moments where he may have flour on his face from kneading pasta dough may make you fall in love with him all over again.
 I’d gladly choose that over paying $80+ on a dinner for two at a restaurant.

-2: Sex Will Bring You Closer
+2: Physical Intimacy Can Bring You Closer

 Whether it’s because you’re stressed about money, uncomfortable with your current weight, busy raising kids, or prioritizing work, it’s important for both partners to 1) feel accepted and desired by their partner and 2) show their partner that they are accepted and desired.
 Unfortunately, when life gets in the way, we tend to forget both principles, thus flushing down our partner’s and our own emotional needs down the drain.
 The result?
 A relationship devoid of intimacy.